AnalystEric/Sales_analysis---Video_Game/README.md

 ## Step 1: Ask

-In this process, we need to ask effective questions, define the problem, use structured thinking, and communicate with others to thoroughly understand the business context and the need of my stakeholders.
+In this process, we need to ***ask effective questions, define the problem, use structured thinking, and communicate with others*** to thoroughly understand the business context and the need of my stakeholders.

 In real life, a manager might give the analyst some problems and needs that must be solved beforehand.
 As a result, I imagine some of the problems and needs they might provide.
 They required me to create an interactive dashboard to show the trend of game sales worldwide by different regions, genres, and platforms from 1980 to 2016.

-Below are the requirements of the dashboard:
+**Below are the requirements of the dashboard:**

-* 1. The dashboard must let users choose a specific year, region, platform, and genre to compare sales trends.
+* The dashboard must let users choose a specific year, region, platform, and genre to compare sales trends.

-* 2. The dashboard must contain the top 5 game genres by sales in descending order corresponding to a chosen year, region, or platform.
+* The dashboard must contain the top 5 game genres by sales in descending order corresponding to a chosen year, region, or platform.

-* 3. The dashboard must contain the top 5 platforms by sales in descending order corresponding to a chosen year, region, or genre.
+* The dashboard must contain the top 5 platforms by sales in descending order corresponding to a chosen year, region, or genre.

-* 4. The dashboard must contain the percentage of the sales of game genres and platforms corresponding to a chosen year and region.
+* The dashboard must contain the percentage of the sales of game genres and platforms corresponding to a chosen year and region.

-Below are the questions we need to answer after creating the dashboard:
+**Below are the questions we need to answer after creating the dashboard:**

-* 1. Which market has the highest video game sales from 1980 to 2016?
+* Which market has the highest video game sales from 1980 to 2016?

-* 2. What are the total sales of the top 5 game genres and top 5 platforms worldwide from 1980 to 2016?
+* What are the total sales of the top 5 game genres and top 5 platforms worldwide from 1980 to 2016?

-* 3. What are the top 5 game genres in different regions from 1980 to 2016?
+* What are the top 5 game genres in different regions from 1980 to 2016?

-* 4. Analyse the total sales trend worldwide from 1980 to 2016 and determine what happened during the specific period.
+* Analyse the total sales trend worldwide from 1980 to 2016 and determine what happened during the specific period.

 ## Step 2: Prepare

-In this process, we must understand how data is generated and collected.
-The dataset is from Kaggle, containing a list of video games with sales of over 100,000 copies.
+In this process, we must ***understand how data is generated and collected.*** The dataset is from Kaggle, containing a list of video games with sales of over 100,000 copies.
 A scrape of vgchartz.com generated it.
 There is only one file and one worksheet for this dataset.
 After downloading it, I opened the file and created a duplicate worksheet to avoid messing up the original worksheet.
 I will be working on the duplicate worksheet as the primary analysis worksheet.

-Below is the description of the field:
+**Below is the description of the field:**

 · Rank — Ranking of overall sales